 Advertisement

-New Study Shows Constipated Folks May Find A Friend In Kiwifruit
+Study Shows Constipated Folks May Find A Friend In Kiwifruit

-Calling anyone with regular constipation: There's cause to expand your grocery list next time you're walking down the fruit aisle.
-A new study from the American Journal of Gastroenterology (AJG) found that consuming two kiwifruits a day can increase the frequency of complete spontaneous bowel movements (CSBM) and decrease gastrointestinal pain for people with functional constipation or constipation-predominant irritable bowel syndrome (IBS-C).
+A study from the American Journal of Gastroenterology (AJG) found that consuming two kiwifruits a day can increase the frequency of complete spontaneous bowel movements (CSBM) and decrease gastrointestinal pain for people with functional constipation or constipation-predominant irritable bowel syndrome (IBS-C).

-How eating kiwifruits helps with constipation.
+How eating kiwifruits helps with constipation

 The study compared the benefits of consuming 6 grams of dietary fiber via two skinless kiwifruits and taking a 7.5-gram dose of psyllium (a supplement commonly used for constipation).

-Participants included healthy controls and constipated individuals that had either functional constipation, IBS-C, or a combination of both.
+Participants included healthy controls and constipated individuals who had either functional constipation, IBS-C, or a combination of both.
 Each participant took one of the two interventions for four weeks, was given a four-week clear-out period, and then assigned the other intervention for four weeks.

 Researchers found that consuming two green kiwifruits a day resulted in a clinically relevant increase of at least 1.5 complete spontaneous bowel movements for participants with constipation.
 When taking psyllium, only IBS-C participants saw a significant increase of 1.25 CSBM.